Meguazy/Review-scraper-chatbot-embedding/README.md

 chmod +x codeKafka/submit.sh
 bash codeKafka/submit.sh
 ```
+We can then go on the [Spark main page](http://localhost:4040/jobs/) to monitor the job's execution.

-while in the second terminal, run the command
+In the second terminal, run the command
 ```bash
 python codeKafka/consumer_elastic.py
 ```